TITLE 77: PUBLIC HEALTH

 E) Neonatal Resuscitation Program (NRP) or an equivalent as approved by the EMS MD.

-3) Initial training program requirements for full-time and part-time Critical Care and ALS providers.
-Each Critical Care and ALS provider shall successfully complete a comprehensive training program or show proof of recent experience/training in the categories listed in subsections (a)(3)(A) and (B) prior to assuming independent responsibility.
+3) Initial education program requirements for full-time and part-time critical care and ALS providers.
+Each critical care and ALS provider shall successfully complete a comprehensive education program or show proof of recent experience, education and competency in the categories listed in subsections (a)(3)(A) and (B) prior to assuming independent responsibility.

 A) Didactic Component − Shall be specified and appropriate for the mission statement and scope of the medical transport service: